-- Monitor and interpret environmental exposures; - Perform risk assessment associated with components of the physical, radiological, chemical and biological environment, including the likely effect of future climate change; - Develop public health strategies, including risk management programmes, based on evidence from empirical environmental studies; - Based on information from epidemiological surveillance systems (e.g. national systems; WHO's HFA2000 database) accessible from, e.g., the internet: - Produce documentation (e.g. tables, figures, multimedia methods) on the relationship between physical, chemical and biological environmental exposures and the health of European populations and population groups; - Produce forecasts for the health status development of European populations and population groups, taking into account physical radiological, environmental exposures, and also the likely effects of climate change; - o Identify population groups with elevated health risks and recognise their health needs, e.g. children, groups living in areas of particular environmental stress (such as in areas suffering from industrial pollution), people occupied in risky occupations and their families, people living in areas at risk of natural disasters; - Produce a plan for a field investigation concerning relationships between the material environment and health; - Produce an empirical project based on hypotheses on the relationship between the material environment and health.
+- Perform risk assessment associated with components of the physical, radiological, chemical and biological environment, including the likely effect of future climate change; - Based on information from epidemiological surveillance systems (e.g. national systems; WHO's HFA2000 database) accessible from, e.g. the internet: - Produce documentation (e.g. tables, figures, multimedia methods) on the relationship between material - physical, chemical and biological - environmental exposures (including the likely effects of climate change), and the health of European populations and population groups; - o Identify population groups with elevated health risks and recognise their health needs, e.g. children, groups living in areas of particular environmental stress (such as in areas suffering from industrial pollution), people occupied in risky occupations and their families, people living in areas at risk of natural disasters.